awslabs/aws-iot-greengrass-accelerators/accelerators/machine_learning_inference/Greengrass_Connectors.md

 # Greengrass Machine Learning Inference (MLI) using Greengrass Connectors

-This document describe the steps in setting up Greengrass Machine Learning Inference, using Greengrass Image Classification Connector with Amazon SageMaker training job.
-Greengrass ML Feedback connector will be used to collect data from the field for future model retraining or prediction results analysis.
+This document describe the steps in setting up Greengrass Machine Learning Inference, using Greengrass Image Classification ML Connector with model trained with Amazon SageMaker, and Greengrass ML Feedback connector to send data back to AWS for  model retraining or prediction performance analysis.

 ## Greengrass Machine Learning (ML) Connectors

-Using Greengrass Connectors for Machine Learning at the edge offers the following advantages:
+Greengrass ML Connectors are prebuilt modules to help accelerate the development lifecycle for ML at the edge.
+Using Greengrass ML Connectors for machine learning inference at the edge, offers these advantages:

-1. Greengrass ML Connectors are prebuilt modules to help accelerate the development lifecycle for ML at the edge.
-Deployment of Greengrass ML Connectors includes the libraries optimized for the hardware platform, eliminates the complexity of having to manage the libraries for dfferent hardware platform which is required if [running the ML without any Greengrass Connector](https://github.com/awslabs/aws-iot-greengrass-accelerators/blob/master/accelerators/machine_learning_inference/S3_MODELS.md#how-to-deploy-the-accelerator)
+1. Deployment of Greengrass ML Connectors includes the libraries optimized for the hardware platform, eliminates the complexity of having to manage the libraries for dfferent hardware platform, [which is required if running the ML without any Greengrass Connector](https://github.com/awslabs/aws-iot-greengrass-accelerators/blob/master/accelerators/machine_learning_inference/S3_MODELS.md#how-to-deploy-the-accelerator)
-2. Greengrass ML Feedback Connector supports [sampling strategies](https://docs.aws.amazon.com/en_pv/greengrass/latest/developerguide/ml-feedback-connector), offering cost effectiveness in collecting data in the field.
+2. Greengrass ML Feedback Connector supports various [sampling strategies](https://docs.aws.amazon.com/en_pv/greengrass/latest/developerguide/ml-feedback-connector#ml-feedback-connector-sampling-strategies), offering cost effectiveness in collecting data in the field.

 ## Design Pattern